isomerpages/govtech-gobusiness-main/_browse-all-equipment-Data-Centre/Data-Centre-Storage.md

 ### Technical Requirements

 - Certified by ENERGY STAR
-- Minimally comply to Class A2 of The American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE) Environmental Classes for Data Centres.
+- Comply minimally with Class A2 (i.e., A3 and A4 are acceptable) of The American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE) Environmental Classes for Data Centres.

 ### Mode and Schedule of Payment